 When the backdoor is installed into computers without the user’s knowledge, it can be called a hidden backdoor program.
 Hidden backdoors are an enormous software vulnerability because they make it all too easy for someone with knowledge of the backdoor to illicitly access the affected computer system and any network it is connected to.

-For example, a recent article by Bloomberg highlights a case where a security vulnerability that could be used as a backdoor was left in a manufacturer’s routers.
+For example, an article by Bloomberg highlights a case where a security vulnerability that could be used as a backdoor was left in a manufacturer’s routers.
 According to the article:

 “Europe’s biggest phone company identified hidden backdoors in the software that could have given Huawei unauthorized access to the carrier’s fixed-line network in Italy, a system that provides internet service to millions of homes and businesses… Vodafone asked Huawei to remove backdoors in home internet routers in 2011 and received assurances from the supplier that the issues were fixed, but further testing revealed that the security vulnerabilities remained.”